 Over the last 12 months, Johns Lyng Group 's shares have ranged in value from as little as $4.9054 up to $7.1777.
 A popular way to gauge a stock's volatility is its "beta".

 Beta measures a share's volatility in relation to the market.
 The market (AU average) beta is 1, while Johns Lyng Group 's is 0.264.
 This would suggest that Johns Lyng Group 's shares are less volatile than average (for this exchange).

 Johns Lyng Group overview

-Johns Lyng Group Limited provides integrated building services in Australia and internationally.
+Johns Lyng Group Limited provides integrated building services in Australia, New Zealand, and the United States.
 The company operates through four segments: Insurance Building and Restoration Services, Commercial Building Services, Commercial Construction, and Other.
-It provides building fabric repair, contents restoration, hazardous waste removal, and strata management services; and residential and commercial flooring, emergency household repairs, shop-fitting, HVAC mechanical, and pre-sale property staging services.
-The company also undertakes commercial construction projects in the cladding rectification, loss insurance, education, aged care, retail, community, hospitality, and residential sectors.
+It provides building fabric repair, contents restoration, disaster management, hazardous waste removal, strata management, and essential home services; and residential and commercial flooring, emergency domestic repairs, shop-fitting, HVAC mechanical, and pre-sale property staging services.
+The company also undertakes commercial construction projects in the cladding rectification, large-loss insurance, education, aged care, retail, community, hospitality, and residential sectors.
 It offers its services under various brands to insurance brokers, insurance companies, loss adjusters, commercial enterprises, local and state governments, and retail customers, as well as body corporates/owners' corporations.
 The company was founded in 1953 and is headquartered in Doncaster, Australia.

 Frequently asked questions